responsive-sk/hdm-boot/docs/api/module-management-api.md

 ## Overview

-This document provides a complete API reference for the Module Management System in the MVA Bootstrap project, including interfaces, classes, and methods.
+This document provides a complete API reference for the Module Management System in the HDM Boot project, including interfaces, classes, and methods.

 ## Core Interfaces